Questions for Treating Physician

 - Why do you recommend this particular form of radiation treatment over others?

-- Do you expect hearing, balance or ringing in the ear could be altered by radiation treatment?
+- Do you expect hearing, balance or ringing in the ear to be potentially altered by radiation treatment?

 - What are the long-term side effects of this treatment?
 Say 10 years or more?
 How will I know if something is changing?